 Retarders tend to be "tradition" centered, possibly lowest in society, least liquid, are the oldest of all other adopters, communicate only with family and close friends, have little or no opinion-forming leadership.

 "Crossing the chasm" is where the innovation has been accepted by Enthusiasts, but not yet by the Pragmatists.
 It is the most critical moment in the adoption process.
 Both groups on the left side of the gap expect innovation and efficiency.
 Meanwhile, those on the right - focus on comfort and reliability.
 Their expectations are radically different.

 Crossing the chasm is difficult but not impossible.
 The key is to meet the needs and expectations of the pragmatic majority at the right moment.
 It means that your innovations must be fully functional and, of course, must not contain bugs.
 It doesn't have to include a million features, but it does have to have every functionality promised.
-In software development industry we call such a product an MVP.
-Head out to our article Build your MVP (Minimum Viable Product) the right way - step by step guide by mDevelopers." to learn more!
+In the software development industry, we call such a product an MVP (Minimum Viable Product).
+If you want to know more, check out our article on this topic.